 The source of particular items of income is dependent in most cases on matters of practical fact and, with certain exceptions, is generally determined on a common law rather than statutory basis.
-Australian income tax law also lays down rules in a number of instances which deem income to have an Australian source (for example, royalties paid to non-residents and premiums paid to insurance companies).
+Australian income tax law also has rules in a number of instances which deem income to have an Australian source (for example, royalties paid to non-residents and premiums paid to insurance companies).

 ‘Taxable income’ is generally computed in the same manner for both individuals and companies.
-Tax is assessed on taxable income, which is calculated as the assessable income, less allowable deductions.
+Tax is assessed on taxable income, which is broadly calculated as the assessable income, less allowable deductions.

 Generally, losses and outgoings incurred in gaining or producing the assessable income, or necessarily incurred in carrying on business for that purpose, are deductible except for losses and outgoings that are of a ‘capital, private or domestic nature’.

 An Australian company can elect to form a tax consolidated group with its wholly owned subsidiaries.
 The effect is to treat the group as a single entity for Australian income tax purposes.
-This effectively means that intra-group transactions will be ignored for income tax purposes.
+This means that intra-group transactions will be ignored for income tax purposes.

 Capital gains are included in the calculation of the taxable income.
-Capital gains derived by resident individuals and trusts (but not companies) that dispose of assets held for at least 12 months will generally be reduced by half.
-Capital gains derived by complying superannuation entities that dispose of assets held for at least 12 months will generally be reduced by one-third.
-Capital gains derived by companies are not eligible for the capital gains tax (CGT) concessions.
+Capital gains made by resident individuals and trusts (but not companies) that dispose of assets held for at least 12 months will generally be reduced by half.
+Capital gains made by complying superannuation entities that dispose of assets held for at least 12 months will generally be reduced by one-third.
+Capital gains derived by companies are not eligible for the capital gains tax (CGT) discount.
 The CGT discount has been modified for non-residents.
 Broadly, any gains made by non-residents that are referrable to the period after 8 May 2012 will not be reduced by the CGT discount.

 Non-residents will only be subject to tax on capital gains made on the disposal of ‘Taxable Australian Property’ (TAP) subject to the application of a DTA.
 TAP is defined broadly to include direct real property interests (including mining, quarrying or prospecting rights), indirect real property interests and assets used in carrying on business in Australia through a permanent establishment as well as an option or right to acquire any of the foregoing.

-A non-resident will have an indirect real property interest where it has a non-portfolio interest (that is, 10% or more together with associates) in a company or trust that has Australian real property interests where those real property interests represent more than 50% of the market value of the underlying assets.
+A non-resident will generally have an indirect real property interest where it has a non-portfolio interest (that is, 10% or more together with associates) in a company or trust that has Australian real property interests where those real property interests represent more than 50% of the market value of the underlying assets.

 Subject to certain exceptions, the purchaser in a transaction is required to pay to the ATO 12.5% of the proceeds payable in relation to a transaction entered into after 30 June 2016 where: